brandocms/brando/UPGRADE.md

 ## 0.49.0-dev

+* Dynamic redirects.
+Switch out your fallback controller in `page_controller.ex`:

+    action_fallback Brando.FallbackController

+  so when a page is not found, look through the redirects and redirect if neccessary.

 * Remove `robots.txt` from Plug.Static in your endpoint.
 It is now handled through the `robots` field in `sites_seo` which you can configure from `Configure -> SEO`

 * In your `router.ex`, add

     get "/robots.txt", Brando.SEOController, :robots